 Productivity

 As a small, advanced economy, the active identification and exploitation of export opportunities remains key to our future success.
 There is a strong, positive relationship between Exports, Innovation, and Productivity.
 Firms that export are more productive, innovative and faster growing and make the strongest economic contributions, through employment, salaries, investment, innovation and productivity growth.
-NI can only achieve the innovation-driven economic transformation envisaged in 10X through supporting higher levels of innovation, stimulating productive growth and generating exporting success.
+NI can only achieve the innovation-driven economic transformation envisaged in the DfE10X Strategy through supporting higher levels of innovation, stimulating productivity, and generating a growth in exports.

 Furthermore, investment in the wider economy creates jobs which has a trickle-down effect, lifting people out of poverty and resulting in better health outcomes for the population, as well as reducing existing inequalities between communities.

-As a small, geographically remote region of the United Kingdom, incentives from Invest NI are often critical in encouraging and supporting Foreign Direct Investment to locate in NI.
-By not providing this support the responsiveness of the NI economy to future events will be seriously hampered, and in turn could lead to high levels of unemployment.
+As a small, geographically remote region of the United Kingdom, incentives from Invest NI are often critical in encouraging and supporting Foreign Direct Investment into NI.
+By not providing this support the responsiveness of the NI economy to future events will be seriously hampered, and in turn could lead to higher levels of unemployment.

 This will place at risk the employment prospects of a generation of young people whose life chances and experiences have already been adversely impacted by the pandemic and whose levels of illness/mental health remain high, (employment contributes significantly to mental wellbeing and good health).